The little festival that survived seemingly insurmountable odds.

-What can you say about a festival that has experienced 20 years of rain in her 30 year history?
+What can you say about a festival that has experienced 20 years of rain since 1976 ?
 Plus lack of proximity to a large population base.

 These references are meant to serve as examples of Summerfolk’s seeming independent will to survive the obstacles that have been in her path.
 And so it leads us to want to discover what it is that makes an event like this so powerful that no individual negative force seems to make it crumble.